beginning of content

 What is an emergency department?

-An emergency department (ED) is part of a hospital that provides 24-hour emergency care to patients who need urgent medical attention for severe injuries or illness.
-Most public hospitals in Australia have an emergency department.
+An emergency department (ED) is part of a hospital that provides 24-hour care to people who need urgent medical attention.

-To find your closest emergency department, use the healthdirect online service finder tool.
+To find your closest emergency department, use the Healthdirect Online Service Finder Tool.

 If you're not sure what to do, call healthdirect on 1800 022 222 for advice, 24 hours a day (known as NURSE-ON-CALL in Victoria).